People in Need (PIN), Czech Republic

 Bhotekoshi and Barhabise Mun of Sindhupalchowk district, Bigu and Tamakoshi Mun of Dolakha district.

-The project “Risk Informed Landslide management in Nepal’s Hill Areas” is a European Commission funded program under ECHO that aims to improve resilience of hill communities in four municipalities in Sindhupalchowk and Dolakha districts through strengthening risk-informed landslide management at the local level.
-SWN is in a consortium with PIN, NSET, Durham University (DU), UK and Newcastle University (NU), UK.
+The project Pratibaddha (Risk Informed Landslide management in Nepal’s Hill Areas) is funded by European Union Humanitarian aid that aims to improve resilience of hill communities in four municipalities in Sindhupalchowk and Dolakha districts through strengthening risk-informed landslide management at the local level.
+SWN is in a consortium with PIN, NSET, Durham University (DU), UK, and Newcastle University (NU), UK.

 Objectives of the project